Kolsha/grokking_sdi/api_rate_limiter.md

 ```
 # Each user -->
 #              count (representing how many requests the user has made within a time window), and
 #              timestamp (at which we started counting the requests.
-It's NORMALIZED FOR EXAMPLE TO MINUTE !!!)
+It's NORMALIZED, FOR EXAMPLE, TO MINUTE !!!)
 # {UserID : (count, startTime)}

  for request from a user: